-warranted.
+application).
+Federal courts do not automatically have to award Laffey rates but instead they can look at the complexity of the case and use their discretion to determine whether such rates are warranted.
 See Muldrow v.
 Re-Direct, Inc., 397 F. Supp.
 2d 1, 4-5 (D.D.C.
 2005) (awarding fees at a rate 25% less than Laffey in a "relatively straightforward negligence suit").

 This Court follows the reasoning of the Rooths case and other cases declining to apply enhanced Laffey rates.
 Considering that this is a straightforward case seeking IDEA legal fees, this Court concludes that the Plaintiff has failed to demonstrate that the hourly rates set by her counsel, which are based on enhanced Laffey rates, are reasonable.
 Such enhanced rates do not reflect what the local legal market will bear in terms of legal fees for IDEA litigation.
-Using the [USAO] Laffey Matrix as a starting point for determination of a reasonable hourly rate, this Court determines that the hourly rate for Douglas Tyrka [attorney with 10 years experience] would be \$315.00/hour instead of \$475.00/hour, the hourly rate for Zachary Nahass [attorney with 2 years experience] would be \$215.00 instead of \$268.00, while the rate for paralegal Patrick Meehan would be \$125.00/\$130.00 instead of \$146.00/\$150.00.
+Using the [USAO] Laffey Matrix as a starting point for determination of a reasonable hourly rate, this Court determines that the hourly rate for Douglas Tyrka [attorney with 10 years experience] would be \$315.00/hour instead of \$475.00/hour, the hourly rate for Zachary Nahass [attorney with 2 years experience] would be \$215.00 instead of \$268.00, while the rate for paralegals Patrick Meehan, Camille Mckenzie and Yanet Scott would be \$125.00/\$130.00 instead of \$146.00/\$150.00.

 These rates should be further reduced however because the Laffey Matrix rates are the presumed maximum rates appropriate for "complex federal litigation," Covington v.
 District of Columbia, 57 F.3d at 1103, and IDEA litigation generally does not fall within that category.
-The case at issue is no exception to that general rule insofar as it involves a routine administrative proceeding summarized in the Hearing Officer's Interim Order December 21, 2007 (HOD [1]) and the time spent [billed] in preparation for the hearing was nominal.
-(Itemization of Fees/Expenses.)
-In such a case, an hourly rate below the Laffey Matrix rates is appropriate.
-See Wilson v.
-District of Columbia, Civil Action No. 09-2258, 2011 WL 1428090, at 3 (D.D.C.
+The case at issue is no exception to that general rule insofar as it involves a routine administrative proceeding summarized in the Impartial Due Process Hearing Officer's Decision dated January